pandolf99/simple_chat/README.md

 Then connect the desired clients (./client port [hostname]).
 If hostname is omitted, it will run in localhost.
 If using different networks you must port-forward in the router.
+To close a client session send a SIGINT signal (ctrl C)

 ## Bugs:
-There is no simple way for a client to exit yet.
-If the one of the clients close, behaviour is unknown.
 Still not tested in different networks.
+Dont exit the server without first exiting clients.